gnpaone/winget-version-badge/README.md

 ## License
 This project is licensed under BSD-3-Clause.
-Copyright (c) 2024, Naveen Prashanth.
+Copyright © 2024, Naveen Prashanth.
 All Rights Reserved.